-Zambia is at its best in the dry season (June and November).
+Zambia is at its best in the dry season (June to November).
 It’s a period characterised by hot days and cool nights, clear blue skies and incredible wildlife viewing.
 The spectacle that is Victoria Falls can be seen on its own during the wet season, when many camps close their doors, or in combination with a safari in the dry season.

 In June the rivers are full and the foliage is lush following the rains.
 As many camps have just reopened they are usually much quieter, and you can often get a superb deal.
 Zambia’s safari season kicks off in earnest in July, and all camps across the South Luangwa, Lower Zambezi and Kafue are open.
 Temperatures are on the rise, but it can get cold in the mornings and evenings.